mmax3/MKSC-RL/README.md

 ﻿# MKSC PPO Training with BizHawk

-This project trains a PPO agent from screenshots only on **Mario Kart: Super Circuit** using:
+This project trains a PPO agent from screenshots from **Mario Kart: Super Circuit**

+Video of learned agent after approx. 15 million steps: <https://youtu.be/80bOWpP_WsE>

+This project is using:

 - `BizHawk` as the emulator
 - `GymBizHawk` as the Python <-> BizHawk bridge